Plus 5 Observations on the Market Landscape

 Last year, we opined that the cloud market, based on our read of the Gartner Magic Quadrant for Cloud Infrastructure as a Service, had grown up.
 If 2013 was the year of maturity, 2014 is the year the market hit the gas.

 Download the Magic Quadrant reprint here, and take a look at the findings for yourself.
-You’ll notice that most vendors are lower and to the left than they were a short 9 months ago when the last MQ was published.
+You’ll notice that most vendors are lower and to the left than they were when the last MQ was published.
 This market raises the bar at a rapid pace – and only a handful of companies have been able to improve their standing by adding new features and new customers.

 Per usual, the cloud team at Gartner doesn’t take vendors at their word, but instead dives into each vendor’s product portfolio, while conducting countless customer interviews.
 Their findings on CenturyLink?